v0ltis/juicebox/README.md

 #### Why us ?

-JuiceBox is free , always conected and there is no lags !
+JuiceBox is free , always connected and there is no lag !
-    we will NEVER pay JuiceBx
+    we will NEVER pay JuiceBox
-    We want to devlop JuiceBox a lot of time for give the best bot ever
+    We want to spend a lot of time developing our bot to give you the best bot

 [Test it now](https://discordapp.com/oauth2/authorize?client_id=528268989525131274&scope=bot&permissions=2146958847)